akeshavan/appstract/README.md

 firebase init
 ```

-only select the hosting option here.
+ONLY select the hosting option here.
 Then choose your project, and say yes to everything else.
 Then do:

 ```
 cd ..